pauiglesias/offload-chatgpt-streaming-demo/README.md

 Your [OpenAI API Key](https://platform.openai.com/account/api-keys) is used only in the OpenAI API call and will never be saved, shared or published.

-The OpenAI API Key is deleted in memory after the OpenAI API request is performed.
+The OpenAI API Key is deleted in memory after the OpenAI API request is performed, avoiding to show it in logs or debug output.

 ### A RapidApi account